Shrabanti87/Gooogle/README.md

 data.sim<-data.sim.func(n=500,p=40,ngrp=5,rho=0.4,family="poisson",beta=c(5,-1, -0.5, -0.25, -0.1, 0.1, 0.25, 0.5, 0.75, rep(0.2,8), rep(0,24)),gamma=c(0.5,-0.4, -0.3, -0.2, -0.1, 0.1, 0.2, 0.3, 0.4, rep(0.2,8), rep(0,24)),seedval=1)
 ```

-The simulation function returns a dataset with X (the predictor matrix corresponding to count model), Z (the predictor matrix corresponding to zero model) and the outcome with zero abundance (Y) simulated according to the above parameter settings.
+The simulation function returns a dataset with X (the predictor matrix corresponding to count model), Z (the predictor matrix corresponding to excess zero model) and the outcome with zero abundance (Y) simulated according to the above parameter settings.

 We can do both group level and bi-level selection in zero inflated count data using gooogle function.
 If we want to do a group level selection we can use any of the penalties among grLasso, grMCP or grSCAD.
 Below is an example of using gooogle in the simulated dataset using gBridge.